andrealenzi11/knowledge-graph-pruning-2022/README.md

 # knowledge-graph-pruning-2022

-Resources for the paper: "A Benchmark Study on Knowledge Graphs Enrichment and Pruning Methods in the Presence of Noisy Relationships"
+Resources for the paper: "A Benchmark Study on Knowledge Graphs Enrichment and Pruning Methods in the Presence of Noisy Relationships"<br>

+Authors:
 Stefano Faralli
 Andrea Lenzi
 Paola Velardi

 this repository also contains the supplementary materials pdf: